Four people work together to pull rope on deck of Mayflower

 • Help guests with directions and inquiries in Plymouth or beyond.

 • Horticulture Volunteers combine their love of nature with service as they help care for the Museum’s 120+ acre campus, which includes 17th- and 20th-century historical, border, and perennial gardens.
-Horticulture volunteers support the annual Plant Sale in late May.
-This position can also include off-season work in the greenhouses.
+Some horticulture volunteers support the annual Plant Sale in late May, while others maintain the gardens outside the Visitor's Center and around the Museum's living history sites.
+Horticulture volunteer activities can include planting, watering, weeding and raking.
+Off-season work in the greenhouses is also possible.
 Horticulture Volunteers are:

 • Comfortable with a basic understanding of plant care and maintenance including planting, weeding, watering, and pruning;